Quality Assurance

 Guidance for proper sale, use and disposal of chemical substances and chemical products is provided in Safety Data Sheets (SDSs), technical bulletins, and product brochures.

 Transport Emergency Cards are issued to guide the proper environmental and safety response in the event of an accident during physical distribution.
-Moreover, when products are exported outside of Japan, we take appropriate measures to comply with laws and regulations, such as complying with the EU REACH regulation.*
+Moreover, when products are exported outside of Japan, we take appropriate measures to comply with local laws and regulations.

 Appropriate labeling and information provision